TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 As an Extension author, it likely that you may want to test your extension during its development.
 This chapter details how extension authors can set up automatic extension testing.
 We'll do that with two examples.
-Both embed the given extension in a TYPO3 instance and run tests within this environment, both examples also configure Travis CI to execute tests.
-We'll use Docker containers for test execution again and use an extension specific runTests.sh script for executing test setup and execution.
+Both embed the given extension in a `TYPO3`:pn: instance and run tests within this environment, both examples also configure Travis CI to execute tests.
+We'll use `Docker`:pn: containers for test execution again and use an extension specific runTests.sh script for executing test setup and execution.